 4. The Figure Eight

-The figure eight knot creates a stopper wherever you need one on a rope, though the steps are also steps you take to create several other knots.
+The figure eight knot creates a stopper wherever you need one on a rope, though the steps are the same for several other knots, as well.

 How to Tie the Figure Eight:

 1. To tie a figure eight, also known as a Flemish bend, simply pass the free end of a line over itself to form a loop.